MetalGray/Methodology_for_Machine_Learning_Titanic_Dataset_for_Kaggle_Competitions/README.md

 # Getting Started
 To get started, clone this repository to your local machine.
 You will need Python 3 and several libraries, including Pandas, Scikit-learn, Seaborn.

 # Files
-The repository includes the following files:
+The repository includes the following files :

 - train.csv and test.csv : Contain the train and test set of Titanic dataset in CSV format.
 - gender_submission.csv : Contains the result for the Kaggle Competitions for the Titanic dataset.